 Bjorn N. Jorgensen, Cheryl L. Linthicum, Andrew J. McLelland, Mark H. Taylor, and Teri L. Yohn.
 2007.
 Recent Developments at the Securities and Exchange Commission: Academic Contributions and Opportunities.
 Accounting Horizons 21 (3): 313-323.

-Andrew Leone, Steven Rock, and Michael Willenborg.
+Andrew Leone, Steve Rock, and Michael Willenborg.
 2007.
 Disclosure of Intended Use of Proceeds and Underpricing in Initial Public Offerings.
 Journal of Accounting Research 45 (1): 111-153.

 Mary Malina, Hanne S. Norreklit, and Frank H. Selto.
 2007.
 Relations among Measures, Climate of Control, and Performance Measurement Models.
 Contemporary Accounting Research 24 (3): 935-982.